 -

-- In 1929,
+- In 1929, the Belfast SS

-and Wolff motorships, the Ulster Monarch, displaying a
+the Ulster Monarch, displaying a cut down version of the

-cut down version of the standard two-funnelled outline.
-The second
+standard two-funnelled outline.
+The second and third ships were

-and third ships were delivered in 1930, and were named Ulster Queen and Ulster Prince.
-They were the world's
+delivered in 1930, and were named Ulster Queen and Ulster

-the Innisfallen, was delivered for the
+ship smaller ship, the Innisfallen, was delivered for the City of

-City of Cork SP Co.
+Cork SP Co.

 -

-was delivered with a light grey hull, but the colour proved to
+- Ulster Monarch, was delivered with a light grey

-be impractical and was later replaced with black.
-The fornt of
+hull, but the colour proved to be impractical and was later replaced

-the boat deck beneath the bridge was originally open, but was
+with black.
+The fornt of the boat deck beneath the bridge was

-soon enclosed with wooden-framed windows.
-In 1938, a blue band
+originally open, but was soon enclosed with wooden-framed windows.

-was added to the traditional red and black Belfast SS funnel,
+In 1938, a blue band was added to the traditional red and black

-to the first two standard motorships added to that fleet.
-There
+Laird colours applied to the first two standard motorships added

-was talk of amalgamation of the two fleets at the time, but nothing
+to that fleet.
+There was talk of amalgamation of the two fleets

-came of it.
-The black hull was applied around the same time.
+at the time, but nothing came of it.
+The black hull was applied

-25th April 1941 by Stuka dive bombers.
+day on 25th April 1941 by Stuka dive bombers.
 Ulster Queen was running the Liverpool-Belfast

 service alone in 1940 when she ran aground of Maughold Head on